|

 courses – undergraduates must take them.
 They underwrite guaranteed

-profit lines for Corporate U.
+profit lines for Corporate U. And meanwhile

 the old American game goes on – we, as Barber says, colossal suckers